Ngozi Fulani: ‘Attacks happen when Black women report racism’

 “Yet throughout this time I have been heartened by the huge amount of support we have received.
 I want to thank everyone for that, and it has shown me that love will always triumph over hate.”

-Adding that she “will go to Buckingham Palace, or anywhere else, if it will help raise positive change and save lives,” Ms Fulani said “it has been an emotional whirlwind and we now wish to take the time to pause, reflect and learn from these events.”
+Adding that she “will go to Buckingham Palace, or anywhere else, if it will help raise positive change and save lives,” Ms Fulani said, “it has been an emotional whirlwind and we now wish to take the time to pause, reflect and learn from these events.”

 Commenting on how the events of the last week have “taken the focus away from the day-to-day operations of Sistah Space”, the CEO said she will not be commenting further on the issue but will instead focus on the remainder of the United Nations’ 16 Days of Activism and continuing important charity work.